lucasmenezesds/currency_scrapper/README.md

 # CurrencyScrapper

+This gem is a wrapper of a simple scrapper to make it easy to check the currency quote.
+It's possible to use it in a project or the CLI option.

 ## Disclaimer

 Due the nature of this gem, it's provided as-is, without any warranties or guarantees of any kind.
 The author(s) of this